mytabworks/mytabworks-utils/README.md

 ```

 ## Validator current or supported rules
+The main validation rules which is commonly use.
 |`NAME`       |`USE`                      |`DESCRIPTION`| `MESSAGE` |
 |-------------|---------------------------|-------------|-------------|
 | required    | required                  | it will require the form field to be filled| The :attribute field is required |